rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 {% include _toc.html %}

+This article provides a <strong>hands-on</strong> approach to use Selenium and NeoLoad together to include performance testing during software development.

+   1. Get an instance of it on <a href="#UseDockerImage">Docker</a> or your own machine.
+   2. Perform the workflow as you watch a sample script run.
+   3. Examine each step in the run, with commentary.
+   4. Customize for yourself.
+   <br /><br />

+## Why The software

-This article describes an easier/faster way to include performance testing during software development, such that they are included as part of System Demos at the end of each Agile sprint.
+This article describes an easier/faster way to software development such that load testing is performed alongside software development and then included as part of System Demos at the end of each Agile sprint.

 Selenium was created for functional testing.
 Selenium controls (automates) the keyboard and mouse, emulating human end-users.
 Selenium creates automation by emulating signals from keyboards and mice.

-This approach makes use of Selenium to control the keyboard and mouse <strong>while</strong> NeoLoad listens to the network traffic and updates its "user paths" (automation scripts) to emulate that network traffic.
+This technology makes use of Selenium to control the keyboard and mouse <strong>while</strong> NeoLoad listens to the network traffic and updates its "user paths" (automation scripts) to emulate that network traffic.

 After some editing, Neoload scripts are run on load generators that take the place of many real clients in order to